Can dogs eat yogurt? If you regularly tuck into a bowl of yogurt, you may already have considered whether or not you could share it with your dog.

 Although yogurt and other dairy products are not toxic for dogs, they can have an adverse effect.
 There are quite some dogs that are lactose intolerant.

 Lactose is a type of sugar found in all dairy products, which causes the issue.
 An enzyme called lactase needs to be present in our dog’s digestive system to digest it successfully.

 If this enzyme is missing, then the sugar can’t be broken down, and your dog won’t be able to digest the yogurt.
 This can lead to unpleasant side effects as the undigested lactose passes through the gastrointestinal tract, including;

 - Stomach pain

 - Bad smell

 These symptoms can range from mild to severe and can be distressing for your dog.
-So we’d suggest that you let your dog try a very small amount first before treating them to larger amounts of dairy products to your dog’s diet.
+So we’d suggest that you let your dog try a tiny amount first before adding larger amounts of dairy products to your dog’s diet.